A journey of emotional and cultural immersion

 Like Europeans, Chinese people do not believe in ice in their drinks, and think any beverage cooler than room temperature is a shock to the digestive system.
 They believe hot water is far better for your health, and can improve any affliction, from a headache to food poisoning.

-After setting up the little electric kettle in my room, I messaged my teachers an apology and told them I wouldn’t make it to class.
+After setting up the little electric kettle in my room, I messaged my teachers an apology and told them that I wouldn’t make it to class.

 I tried to stand up to get the water.
 As soon as I was fully vertical, the room spun.
 I lost my balance and fell back down onto the bed.